Pop-Up Magazine

-Pop-Up Magazine is a live performance magazine.
-The live shows focus on breaking multimedia stories performed on stage by writers, radio producers, photographers, filmmakers, and musicians.
-The events are not live-streamed or recorded for later viewing.
+Pop-Up Magazine was a live performance magazine.
+Its shows typically featured multimedia stories performed on stage by writers, radio producers, photographers, filmmakers, and musicians.

-Pop-Up Magazine events are currently produced two to three times a year and routinely sell out.
-The events usually contain an average of 12 short stories, with production running approximately 100 minutes.
+Pop-Up Magazine events were produced two to three times a year.
+The shows usually contained an average of 12 short stories, with production running approximately 100 minutes.
+Events were not live-streamed or recorded for later viewing.

-Each story is designed specifically for a live format, often using unconventional media for journalism.
-Levels are performed alongside photographs, animations, illustrations, or film, and many are accompanied by an original score performed live by Magik*Magik Orchestra.
+Pop-Up Magazine shut down its operations in 2023.

 History

 Pop-Up Magazine was founded in San Francisco in 2009 by Douglas McGray, Lauren Smith, Derek Fagerstrom, Evan Ratliff, and Maili Holiman.

 McGray says the idea for the show came from trying to get different kinds of storytellers and artists together in the same room.
 "Filmmakers have their film openings, artists will have gallery openings, and writers will have their readings.
 And we're never at the same things together.
 We thought about the idea of a live magazine as a way to bring these different communities together and bring their communities of fans together."

 The first Pop-Up Magazine show took place in 2009 at the 360-seat Brava Theater in San Francisco's Mission District.
 In 2010 Pop-Up Magazine grew to a 900-seat auditorium, and the audience reached 2,600 in 2011.

 Pop-Up Magazine went on its first national tour in 2015, with stops in San Francisco, Los Angeles, Portland, Seattle, Chicago, and New York City The show toured again in the spring of 2016, before a live audience of 10,000 people, in New York City, Los Angeles, San Francisco, and Oakland.

+In 2021, Pop-Up Magazine released its "Sidewalk Issue," which featured art installations interspersed throughout Los Angeles, Brooklyn, and the Hayes Valley neighborhood of San Francisco.
+Exhibits included murals, graphic novels, and vending machines that dispensed prints of commissioned artwork.

-Pop-Up Magazine held its farewell tour in 2023, with stops in San Francisco, Los Angeles and New York.
+In 2023, Pop-Up Magazine announced that it would shut down operations, citing economic distress caused by the COVID-19 pandemic.
+The magazine held its farewell tour in 2023, with stops in San Francisco, Los Angeles and New York.

 Collaborations

-Pop-Up Magazine occasionally partners with organizations and public figures for special performances outside its own tours.
+Pop-Up Magazine occasionally partnered with organizations and public figures for special performances outside its own tours.
 In 2011, they collaborated with SFMOMA for a show about wine and ESPN the Magazine for a show about sports.
 In 2013, they produced a night of stories and live music inspired by Beck's Song Reader, a collection of sheet music written by Beck and published by McSweeneys.
 In 2015, they curated Session 8 of TED2015 in Vancouver, producing 11 stories performed on TED's main stage.